Request a Call

 Set Shorter Measurement Periods

-By breaking up the measurement periods into smaller time slots, the software team can check the software metrics—and the trend line—to determine how well they are progressing.
+By breaking up the measurement periods into smaller time slots, the software team can check the Agile software development metrics—and the trend line—to determine how well they’re progressing.

 Yes, it’s intermittent, but giving software teams more time to analyze progress and change tactics if something isn’t working is very productive.
-Shorter measurement periods provide more data points that can be useful in meeting goals, not just data about software metrics.
+Shorter measurement periods provide more data points that can be useful in meeting goals, not just data about Agile project metrics.

-If you are looking for a strong management team or have any questions on your next project’s agile metrics, contact NIX experts.
+If you’re looking for a strong management team or have any questions on your next Agile project metrics, contact NIX experts.

 Conclusion